-Milford Sound is spectacular and is unsurprisingly one of New Zealand’s most popular tourist destinations.
+Milford Sound is spectacular and is unsurprisingly one of the most popular tourist destinations in New Zealand.
 Get ready to have your breath taken away.

 For a real unique experience (if you have the extra day up your sleeve), check out the overnight boat trip with Real Journeys in Milford Sound.

 Spend your final day in the self-proclaimed adrenaline capital of the world.

 If you’ve got the stomach and the money then do one of the many Bungy jumps or the terrifying canyon swing, which is absolutely amazing.